-Residents will be notified with as much advance notice as possible of EMR changes.
-EMR support projects may be planned or urgent.
+Residents will be notified in advance If possible, however EMR support projects may be planned or urgent.

 School of Pharmacy (SOP) Student Clerkship Orientation

 One of the teaching responsibilities for all inpatient residents is to give the inpatient orientation and tour to the 4th year clerkship students (APPEs) on required and elective acute care clerkships on Day 1 of their first inpatient rotation.